okta/terraform-provider-oktapam/docs/data-sources/gateway_setup_tokens.md

 ### Optional

-- `description_contains` (String) If a value is provided, the results are filtered to only contain resources whose name contains that value.
+- `description_contains` (String) If defined, results only contain resources that include the specified value in the `name` field.

 ### Read-Only